therealrinku/therealrinku/README.md

 <b>About</b>
     <p>

-I'm a software engineer from Nepal and
+I'm Rinku, a software engineer from Nepal and

 I love building cool stuff with the power of code.